kaaax0815/hexo-blog/source/_posts/How-to-Host-a-Discord-Music-Bot-for-Free.md

 For this we will create an account on [cron-job.org](https://cron-job.org/en/signup/) Enter the Fields, Only Password and Email matters.
-If you want to use a Temp-Mail you can use my [Temp-Mail Service](https://emailfake.com/kaaaxcreators.tk) Activate your Account through the URL in the Mail you recieved Now Press [log in](https://cron-job.org/en/members/) Enter Email and Password from the Registration
+If you want to use a Temp-Mail you can use my [Temp-Mail Service](https://emailfake.com/kaaaxcreators.tk) Activate your Account through the URL in the Mail you received Now Press [log in](https://cron-job.org/en/members/) Enter Email and Password from the Registration
 Click on "[Cronjobs](https://cron-job.org/en/members/jobs/)" and click on "Create cronjob" on the right